SysKitTeam/docs-point/governance-and-automation/security-and-compliance-checks.md

 {% endhint %}

 Directly from your home screen, you will see several things that need to be investigated for each check, and if all is good, there will be a green checkmark.
 We plan to expand this list of checks.
 For now, you will be able to see:

-* **Microsoft Teams and Groups with too many owners (1)** – shows the number of workspaces with more than 5 owners.
+* **Teams and Groups with too many owners (1)** – shows the number of workspaces with more than 5 owners.
 Drill down to Microsoft Teams & Groups overview, where you can explore this easily and remove extra owners.
 Why is this important - if there are **too many owners, no one feels accountable for access and content management**.

-* **Microsoft Teams and Groups with only 1 owner (2)** – shows the number of workspaces with only 1 owner and takes you to Microsoft Teams & Groups overview, where you will be able to investigate further and assign additional owners if needed.
+* **Teams and Groups with only 1 owner (2)** – shows the number of workspaces with only 1 owner and takes you to Microsoft Teams & Groups overview, where you will be able to investigate further and assign additional owners if needed.
 You need to keep an eye on this, **if that one owner leaves, a workspace is left without an owner**.

-* **Workspaces without an active owner (3)** – shows the number of SharePoint sites, Microsoft 365 Groups, and Microsoft Teams without an active owner.
-If you click on it, it drills down to the Orphaned Resources report, which helps manage Microsoft 365 resources' health and helps **ensure there are no abandoned resources** in your tenant.
+* **Teams and Groups without active owners (3)** – shows the number of Microsoft Teams & Groups without an active owner.
+If you click on it, it drills down to the Microsoft Teams & Groups without active owners report, which helps manage Microsoft 365 resources' health and helps **ensure there are no abandoned resources** in your tenant.

 * **Orphaned users (4)** - shows the number of orphaned users and takes you to the Orphaned Users report, which helps **detect and remove blocked/disabled or deleted users** from your Microsoft 365 resources.